 Parents receive one written report on pupil progress throughout the year.
-There is also opportunity to meet formally during Parents' evenings twice per year.
-Results of the above assessment can be shared with parents during the Parent Interviews.
+There are also opportunities to meet formally during Parents' evenings twice per year.
+Results of the above assessments can be shared with parents during the Parent Interviews.

 Parents may also be invited to 'Team Around the Child' meetings if appropriate to support pupil progress.